prestamodule/imposter/README.md

 Vendor packages which needs to be excluded from namespace prefixing.
 All [composer-made packages](https://packagist.org/packages/composer/) are excluded by default.
 Besides, anything under the `Composer` namespace will be excluded.

+### extra.imposter.namespaceExcludes

+*Optional* Array of strings

+Vendor namespaces which needs to be excluded from namespace prefixing in `use` import statements.
+Anything under the `Composer` namespace is automatically excluded by default.
+**Make sure to double escape backslashes, such as `"Symfony\\\\Component"`**

 ## Usage